-The latest version for new Kindles, named Format 8, incorporates HTML 5 for extended multimedia capabilities.
+The latest version for new Kindles, named KF8 (Kindle Format 8), incorporates HTML 5 for extended multimedia capabilities.
 With SVG and style sheets, graphics and graphic effects are now available.
 It becomes possible to perform dynamic comics.

 Most of these features are already supported by ePub 3.

 The IPDF (International Digital Publishing Forum), an association created to provide a standard format for electronic books, has chosen ePub.

 In 1999 it first defines a format called Open eBook around HTML, then in 2007, was adopted a set of three specifications for the container, the packaging and the contents, called ePub.

 The ePub file

 An electronic book is a file with the extension .ePub.
 It is in zip format and contains documents to inform about the content, for presentation, besides textual, audio and graphics files.
 All the types of document are defined by the standard.